sgrieve/GEG6230/live_coding/_episodes/11-beginning.md

 We are going to be learning how to use Python to plot and analyse both spatial and aspatial data.
 But before we start making figures, we will start at the beginning.

+## Installing What We Need

+Over the course of the semester we are going to be using a number of different Python tools, and before we get started, we are going to install them.
+This installation process is unique to QMUL computers, but there are generic Python install instructions on QMplus.
+Later in the course we will discuss what these commands are doing in more detail.

+These steps only need to be followed once:

+1. In the start menu, launch `Python 3.9`.

+1. This will open a Terminal window.
+Type `geopy` into this window, press `Enter` and wait until everything is completed.
+This may take a minute or so.

+1. Now type `virt\geo\env\Scripts\activate` and press `Enter`.
+This will add `(env)` to the left of the active line in the terminal.

+1. Finally, type `virt\geo\env\Scripts\pip install jupyter` and press `Enter`.
+This will install the Jupyter Notebook environment that we will be using throughout the module.

 ## Jupyter Notebook

 We are going to be using Jupyter Notebooks as our python environment during this course.
 This is a great way to mix code and notes, helping us to understand what we are doing as well as why we are doing it.

-On computers in the QMUL computer labs, we can launch a Jupyter Notebook as follows:
+On computers in the QMUL computer labs, we can launch a Jupyter Notebook as follows, as long as we have completed the install process before:

-1. In the start menu, launch `Python 3.7`.
+1. In the start menu, launch `Python 3.9`.

 1. This will open a Terminal window.
-Type `jupyter notebook` into this window, press `Enter` and wait a few seconds.
+Type `virt\geo\env\Scripts\activate` into this window, press `Enter` and wait a few seconds.
+This will add `(env)` to the left of the active line in the terminal.

+1. Then type `virt\geo\env\Scripts\jupyter notebook` and press `Enter`

 1. A browser window will eventually open: this is our Jupyter Notebook environment.

-When working from home via AppsAnywhere, we can launch a Jupyter Notebook as follows:

-1. Connect to the AppsAnywhere service as normal (refer to the Tech Support section of [QMplus](https://qmplus.qmul.ac.uk/course/view.php?id=15277) if you need a refresher).

-1. Find the icon labelled `Python 3.7` and double click on it.

-1. After a few seconds, a terminal window will open with the following text at the top `Anaconda Python 3.7 environment`.
-Type `jupyter notebook` into this window, press `Enter` and wait a few seconds.

-1. A browser window will eventually open: this is our Jupyter Notebook environment.
+Note that the first few times you do this, it can take several minutes.
+The more often you use Jupyter, the faster it loads.

 Once we have loaded the notebook environment, we can navigate to a directory, and create a new notebook.
 Its important to make sure that the directory you are working in has all of the data files you will be working with.
 This saves a lot of hassle in the future.